McGlash/Toronto_Rental_ML/README.md

 * Interestingly, how rentals are described in regards to type appears to impact price.
 Whereas apartment, suites, flats and condos could describe the same rental opportunities, condos are more expensive on average.

 <img src="Images/dash.JPG" alt="dashboard" width="1000"/>
+## Future Work

+### Problem 1: Predicting fair rental price based on rental features
+* Create new features
+* Improve accuracy
+### Problem 2: Clustering rentals to discover interesting patterns and create a recommendation system
+### Problem 3: Using NLP to recommend rentals based on user's description of their dream living space
+* Key word searching